percyfal/cookiecutter-reproducible-ngs/README.md

 ├── logs                     <- Collection of log outputs, e.g. from cluster managers │
 ├── notebooks                <- Jupyter, Rmarkdown and other notebooks.
 │
+├── references               <- Literature, manuals and other references │
 ├── reports                  <- Generated analyses and articles as html, pdf and more.
 │   └── figures              <- Graphics for use in reports.